 Winning applicants are selected by the Cleveland Arts Prize Jury.
 The jury is composed of artists, community leaders, and past winners.
 Their decision will be final and no further correspondence shall be considered.

 The 2021 Jurors will be announced during the submission period.

 Arts Prize Discipline and Special Prize Winners will be announced on or around August 1, 2021.

-INELIGIBILITY: incomplete or late forms, past winners, self-nominations, nominations that do not meet the criteria will not be considered.
+INELIGIBILITY: Incomplete or late forms, past winners in single categories will not be considered.

 Robert P. Bergman Prize

-The Robert P. Bergman Prize is awarded to an individual whose life and work are illuminated by an energetic and inspiring dedication to democratic vision of art.
+The Robert P. Bergman Prize is awarded to an individual whose life and work are illuminated by an energetic and inspiring dedication to a democratic vision of art.
 The Bergman Prize recognizes the highest possible expression of art stewardship through long term commitment.